Starting gate: History

 The inventor of the electric starting gate for horse racing is Clay Puett, who was a rider and starter at various tracks in the American West.
 Puett's device replaced other starting methods which often failed to produce a fair start, with extra judges employed to catch horses who got a jump on the rest of the field.

+Australia began using electronic starting gates in 1948.
+The first, based on Puett's design, was used at Canterbury Park Racecourse.
+The various turf clubs across Australia followed suit with electronic gates in the 1950s.
+Several decades later, in 2020, Australia supplied the United States with a starting gate when Steriline Racing shipped a 20-stall barrier to Churchill Downs to be used in the Kentucky Derby.

-A transportable starting machine was imported from the United States to Australia in 1946.
-It wasn't until 1965 that starting stalls were introduced by the Jockey Club to horseracing in the United Kingdom.
+In 1965, starting stalls were introduced by the Jockey Club to horseracing in the United Kingdom.

 Flat horse racing

 Many of Puett's actual gates are still in use today at tracks around the world, and all gates are based on his original design.
 A starting gate is equipped with a number of stalls aligned in a row, usually numbering 12 or 14 for everyday use at tracks.
 Smaller gates may be used at training facilities for schooling horses, or as an auxiliary gate in addition to the main gate for large-field races such as the Kentucky Derby.
-The 146th running of the Kentucky Derby, in 2020, used one combined horse race starting gate from Steriline Racing for the first time.
-Safety was the main driver for Churchill Downs to look for a new starting gate solution.
-"We believe this new gate will improve safety for both horses and riders," said Mike Ziegler, Executive Director of Racing for Churchill Downs.

 The gates are suspended from an overhead welded steel truss, supported at each end by wheels with pneumatic tires.
 The entire structure is designed to be towed behind a tractor or truck, so that it can be moved about on the racetrack grounds, or towed over highways from place to place.

 Horses normally enter from the rear of the stall, with gates locked behind the horse once it is in place; the front gates of the stall are normally closed as the horse is loaded in, though the starting-gate crew may open it in order to entice a horse who balks at entry.
 Alternately, a horse may be backed into the stall from the front entry, again done in the case of a skittish horse.